sphurlsmith/wawacraft-evolved/README.md

 such as special skills and levels, multiple bosses to play through, and even the idea of LAN multiplayer, or global multiplayer over the Internet?

+## Progress with the game

 Wawacraft:Evolved is a game that remains in progress, with its initial development beginning since around the beginning of August circa 15/8/24 .
+It is currently not set for release, however I plan to give the game several development/release stages

+* Alpha
+* Beta
+* Delta
+* Sigma

+Was this just for the funny idea that a game be versioned Sigma 2.2.0?
+Yes.
+Very Much So.

+## The Original Wawacraft

 The original game Wawacraft Classic is available in its latest distribution flavour, Lockhart and Tuxhart for Windows and Linux respectively.

 Visit the following link to have a quick play through the original game:
 [https://sphurlsmith.itch.io/wawacraft]

+## Links and Contacts

 Visit the following link for my website, where I talk about all my projects in general.
 [https://sphurlsmith.neocities.org/]